-The downside of the rapid rate of industrialization – and the fact that it’s one of the largest manufacturers of textiles and garments in the world – is the overwhelming amount of pollution.
+The downside of the rapid rate of industrialization – and the fact that it’s one of the largest manufacturers of textiles and garments in the world – is the overwhelming amount of pollution in Southeast Asia.
 The presence of excess waste and air pollution can be discouraging, but it should not discourage you from visiting Vietnam.

 Ho Chi Minh City (Saigon)